 While the approach from some regions – regarding requirements such as the number of slots/betting terminals, establishments or installations, or the minimum size (in square metres) – is more restrictive, others are more flexible.
-Also, it must be noted that in some cases, as is the case for casino premises, licensing is subject to a public tender process.
+Also, in some cases, as is the case for casino premises, licensing is subject to a public tender process.

 Notwithstanding the above-mentioned regional variation, in general terms, the requested documentation aims to prove the legal, technical and economic solvency of the applicant.
 The main requirements and differences that can be identified are as follows.

-The land-based gambling sector is currently implementing certain changes with the aim of reinforcing the protection of vulnerable individuals, such as minors or people registered in the General Game Access Interdiction Register.
+The land-based gambling sector is implementing certain changes with the aim of reinforcing the protection of vulnerable individuals, such as minors or people registered in the General Game Access Interdiction Register, and intended to tighten the regulation of gambling advertising.
 The main changes in this regard are as follows.

 Gaming Establishments Entrance Controls

 The regions of Madrid and Extremadura, among others, modified this area of regulation during 2019 and the measures entered into force in 2020.
 They require the implementation of additional controls for access to betting shops and gaming halls.
-This trend for the approval of requirements for the entrance controls has been followed by numerous other regions during 2020 (eg, Andalusia, the Balearic Islands and La Rioja).
+This trend for the approval of requirements for the entrance controls has been followed by numerous other regions during 2020 and 2021 (eg, Andalusia, the Balearic Islands, La Rioja and Cantabria).